- Sport Business

 “Pennies started to drop”

-SmartHER first big came in the form of four workshops, held throughout 2018 and attended by 120 staff.
+SmartHER’s first big action came in the form of four workshops, held throughout 2018 and attended by 120 staff.
 “We went out to coaches and sports science practitioners first and we just gave them a bit of a 101 in female biology because when you start to talk to people about a topic like this, pennies start to drop,” says Ross.

 “A coach might say ‘OK, so you’re saying that hormones can affect coordination; that makes sense.
 Is that a time when I should be training skill or not skill training?’
 Those pennies start dropping and you do start to have open conversation.
 ‘If my athlete is on the pill does her physiology look like this or does it look different?’”